 Tips for Taking Care of Your Container

 Keep Your Container Protected from The Elements – As sturdy as steel shipping containers can be, they are not invincible.
-And something as simple as rain, sleet or snow, can cause rust and corrosion if you are not careful.
+And something as simple as rain, sleet, or snow can cause rust and corrosion if you are not careful.
 One thing that can help you avoid this type of damage is getting your container on even ground.
 Whether you choose to put yours on concrete pavers, railroad ties or some other smooth surface is up to you.
-As long as you elevate the container properly, it should be safe from any water that collects along the ground, thus, making it less prone to damage.
+As long as you elevate the container properly, it should be safe from any water that collects along the ground, thus making it less prone to damage.

 Conduct a Quick Roof Inspection – Just as the walls of your container need regular care, so does its roof.
 The best way to make sure it’s in top condition is by conducting a quick inspection.
 The main thing you’ll want to be on the lookout for are cracks, holes or gaps.
 These will all need to be repaired.
 Luckily, you can usually do this yourself using a patch and peel product.
 However, if you don’t own anything like this, you can also perform repairs using grommets (for smaller holes) or aluminum and roofing tar (for larger holes).
 Note: all holes will need to be patched prior to painting.

-Watch for Rot – While you’re checking your doors and windows, you’ll also want to take a good look at the floor.
+Watch for Rot – While checking your doors and windows, you’ll also want to look at the floor.
 In most cases, this part of the shipping container is made out of marine-grade plywood.
 However, like all wooden surfaces, it is still susceptible to rot.
 Therefore, we recommend checking for damage and seeking repairs if necessary.
 A musty smell, splits, cracks or extremely dry or wet spots are all common signs of this issue.

-Call in a Heating & Cooling Contractor – If you own a container with a heating or cooling system, such as an OfficeTainer, or one of our other custom containers, you will need to call in a contractor.
+Call in a Heating & Cooling Contractor—If you own a container with a heating or cooling system, such as an OfficeTainer or one of our other custom containers, you will need to call in a contractor.
 Typically, these systems only need servicing one to two times a year.
 However, if you encounter any strange sounds or smells, don’t wait until your next scheduled inspection.
 Seek assistance immediately!

 Learn More